 The psychotherapy component involves a process called Challenge and Correct, and the fitness portion is called Deliberate Motion:

-The Challenge and Correct process involves you and I working together to identify, challenge and change the negative and self-sabotaging thinking that usually is at the root of many self-destructive or depressive behaviors.
+The Challenge and Correct process involve you and I working together to identify, challenge and change the negative and self-sabotaging thinking that usually is at the root of many self-destructive or depressive behaviors.

-Some of these mistakes in thinking include magnifying the negative and/or minimizing the positive; making sweeping negative conclusions that go beyond the reality of the situation; viewing situations in only two categories (good/bad, friend/enemy, all/nothing) instead of a range; having a rigid idea of how you or others should behave and overestimating how bad it is when these expectations are not met; and so forth.
-I pull from the following evidenced based theoretical approaches such as: Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Psychodynamic Therapy and Humanistic/Existential Therapy.
+Some of these mistakes in thinking include magnifying the negative and/or minimizing the positive; making sweeping negative conclusions that go beyond the reality of the situation; viewing situations in only two categories (good/bad, friend/enemy, all/nothing) instead of a range; having a rigid idea of how you or others should behave and overestimate how bad it is when these expectations are not met; and so forth.
+I pull from the following evidenced-based theoretical approaches such as Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Psychodynamic Therapy and Humanistic/Existential Therapy.
 Together, we will work through these distortions both during and after the fitness phase of the sessions.